 Wireless technologies like Wi-Fi, Bluetooth and cell phone signals are crowding our airwaves, crossing over one another and creating a lot of electrical “noise.”
 Cable assemblies are similar to antennas that draw in (or emit) external signals, making them a hot target for attracting this noise.
 The resulting phenomenon is what we call electromagnetic interference (EMI) or radio frequency interference (RFI).

-When cable assemblies are affected by EMI or RFI, they may experience poor signal quality, loss of data or a complete disruption of the function of electronic equipment and other nearby components.
+When cable assemblies are affected by electromagnetic interference (EMI) or radio frequency interference (RFI), they may experience poor signal quality, loss of data or complete disruption of the function of electronic equipment and other nearby components.
 For example, an incoming call on a cell phone can interfere with a microphone and cause audio equipment to give off a buzzing sound.
 Apply this scenario to life-sustaining medical equipment, transit signaling systems, high-voltage contact switches or nuclear operations, and the gravity of this problem is evident — EMI/RFI interference can be disastrous.
 Luckily, some regulations mandate EMI testing to ensure that:

 A) The product doesn’t generate EMI/RFI disturbances that could impact other electrical circuits.